jake-knerr/js-style-guide/README.md

 > Why?
 It is easier to track named files in an IDE, and named files are more descriptive than _index_.
 It is easy to get confused with a sea of `index` files in your IDE tabs.

 ```
-// discouraged
+/* discouraged */
 /utils/math/index.js

-// preferred
+/* preferred */
 utils/math/math-utils.js;
 ```

-#### Filenames should carry all the necessary context for the file's purpose to be clear to a reader.
+#### A file's purpose should be clear from the filename alone.

-Filenames can not rely on folders for implicit context.

 > Why?
-Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename that makes it easy for the reader to identify the file's identity and purpose is useful.
+Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename should be easy for the reader to quickly identify the file.

 ```
 /* avoid */